iqm-finland/iqm-client/README.rst

 .. note::

-    `uv <https://docs.astral.sh/uv/>`_ is highly recommended for practical python environment and package management.
+    `uv <https://docs.astral.sh/uv/>`_ is highly recommended for practical Python environment and package management.

-Supplied within the python package there is an additional `requirements.txt` file containing locked, security scanned dependencies.
+Supplied within the Python package there is an additional `requirements.txt` file containing locked, security scanned dependencies.
 The file can be used to constrain installed dependencies either directly from the repo or by extracting it from the PyPI package.